 Let’s start with leadership.
 The catching position requires leadership.
 It’s the reason why so many managers and coaches used to play catcher back in their playing days.
 Some traits that fall under this leadership category are: building strong relationships with the entire pitching staff, calling pitches, understanding pitchers’ tendencies, having incredible toughness, being able to handle pressure and adversity, willing to take the blame when things go wrong, willing to not take the credit when things go right, obtains incredible emotional intelligence, and is able to stay even keel regardless of the situation.
 This is what the catching position requires and there are very few of them who know how to lead effectively.
 Finding one who can lead can be the competitive advantage that every team is looking for.

 It seems to me that the current trend with catchers is that as defensive skills improve, offensive skills decline.
 The hitting catcher is not a very popular term anymore.
 The average catcher hits 7th in their teams’ lineups.
 The average MLB catcher hits below .240.
 And the average MLB catcher has a wRC+ (Weighted Runs Created Plus) of 84.
 The league average is 100.
 The era of offensive catchers was gone in the early 2010’s, but it’s time to bring offensive catchers back.
 Hitting catchers can only become the future of baseball if and only if defensive development continues to evolve through analytics.
 Some traits to look for in a future hitting prospect is hard hit contact %, line drive %, batting average, OPS, ISO, plate discipline, and the player’s willingness to improve his swing, swing path, and launch angle.
 I’d rather put my money on a catcher who can flat out hit, then a catcher who can flat out defend if I was in a position to draft for the future.
-I’m not saying defensive catchers are unimportant right now.
-I’m saying the value of a defensive catcher will drop in future years if they cannot also hit.
+Defensive catchers are still important.
+However, the value of a defensive catcher will drop in future years if they cannot also hit.

 The only defensive metric that I really care about when I draft a catcher for the future is his ability to throw out runners.
 I’m not going to draft a catcher who throws slow.
 It will take too long to develop him.
 I don’t even necessarily care too much about his pop time.
 That, I believe, can improve with the proper coaching and proper training.
 Stolen bases are essentially free bases.
 I want a catcher who has the potential to throw out runners at a high rate.
 This starts with arm power.